 However, there are still 1.5 million acres of high quality, natural lands to be protected.
 The longer we wait to act, the greater the risk that some of these areas—which safeguard our drinking water, clean our air, maintain fertile soils for growing food, provide recreation and sustain wildlife—could be developed.

 The Nature Conservancy and New Jersey Conservation Foundation have teamed up with Rowan University and a consortium of 21 conservation-focused groups both governmental and non-profits, to develop a shared, living blueprint of lands to be protected in the next few decades.
 Together, we have charted a blueprint of conservation priorities to ensure a healthy New Jersey for future generations.
 This living blueprint is displayed on Rowan University’s NJ MAP, an online, interactive mapping tool that allows everyone to work with GIS data in a way that is easy to understand.

-Please note, this map is intended to be used for planning activities only and cannot be used for any regulatory purpose.
-While parcel data is included as a reference dataset, other data is not created at the same level of detail.
-So while particular characteristics may be depicted on a site, the information should be used only as a guide; an on-site investigation is the only way to know which features exist on the ground.
+Maps and datasets found on this site are for planning activities only and cannot and should not be used for any regulatory purposes - this applies to both the parcel and state-wide levels.
+The information on this web-site should be used only as a guide; an on-site investigation is the only true way to know which features exist on the ground.

 Priority Land rankings for each theme were determined by The Conservation Blueprint Project Team in conjunction with the Conservation Blueprint Steering Committee and corresponding Subcommittees.
 Priority Lands and Rankings reflect the collaborative input, deliberation and agreed upon determinations of the aforementioned groups.
 Users acknowledge that Blueprint rankings are not linked to any other state ranking system, and are not directly linked to any funding sources.
 Blueprint rankings do not replace a municipality or county’s own prioritization, but serve as a precursor to their existing efforts.